Shopify/shadowenv/README.md

 We *strongly* recommend creating `gitignore`'ing everything under `.shadowenv.d` (`echo '*' > .shadowenv.d/.gitignore`).

-A `.shadowenv.d` will contain any number of `*.scm` files.
+A `.shadowenv.d` will contain any number of `*.lisp` files.
 These are evaluated in the order in which the OS returns when reading the directory: generally alphabetically.
-We *strongly* recommend using a prefix like `090_something.scm` to make it easy to maintain ordering.
+We *strongly* recommend using a prefix like `090_something.lisp` to make it easy to maintain ordering.

 `.shadowenv.d` will also contain a `.trust-<fingerprint>` file if it has been marked as trusted. (see the trust section).